Ayub Medical College: Nursing school

-The Ayub School of Nursing is the nursing education unit at AMC, however, most teaching and training occurs at Ayub Teaching Hospital.
+The Ayub School of Nursing is the nursing education unit at AMC.
+However, most teaching and training occurs at Ayub Teaching Hospital.

 Library

 The library provides various learning resources for both students and faculty.
 There are three main sections of the library - the main hall, a reading room, and a self-learning resource center.
-The main hall houses a collection of over 10,000 medical books along with various medical journals including the Journal of Ayub Medical College or JAMC.
-The reading room is separated from the main hall by a glass partition and is mainly used by faculty members - it also houses the office of the chief librarian.
-The self-learning resource center consists of 20 computers with access to the Digital Library of the Higher Education Commission.
+The main hall houses over 10,000 medical books along with various medical journals.
+The self-learning resource center consists of 20 computers with access to the digital library of Higher Education Commission.

 Accommodations

 The campus also provides hostel accommodation for up to 500 medical students, 300 internees, 100 nurses, and a colony comprising 10 flats for non-teaching staff.
 The hostels are named after famous Pakistani personalities and regions.

 Sports complex

-A sports complex including the PCB-AMC stadium for cricket and hockey ground has also been built.
+A sports complex including the PCB-AMC stadium for cricket and hockey ground has also been built on the campus.